validitylabs/HOPR-PL-Substrate/README.md

 The node also sends an acknowledgement back to the previous node which allows that node to compute the keys that are necessary to initate a payout of the corresponding payment channel.

 [<img height=450px src="img/HOPR-message-relay.svg">](img/HOPR-message-relay.svg)

+## Payment channels
+Each node need to keep track of its open payment channels to other nodes.
+Note that the assets are bound to the signatures of both participants once the payment channel has been opened.
+This means that in case one of the participants refuses any communication with the counterparty, the assets might get locked forever.
+Both of them therefore agree on a closing transaction that restores the previous asset distribution.
+That transaction will have index *0* such that it can be published to the network in case something goes wrong.
+It loses its validity once both of them agree upon a subsequent transaction which will have a higher index, e. g. *1* and one of them publishes the more recent transaction to the network.

+For that reason, it is the responsability of the nodes, to store the most recent update transaction as well as the restore transaction as long as the payment channel remains open.
+Agressive nodes might also store the most profitable transaction and try to publish that transaction instead of the most recent transaction.
+Both of them will publish in a ping-pong alike manner more recent transactions until they reach either the most recent transaction or a transaction with which both of them want to live.

 ## Payout
 Once a node wants to settle all payment channels in order payout all money that is in the HOPR network, it creates a payout transaction for each of their open payment channels using the payment module.
 The payment module consumes the received acknowledgements to compute the desired pre-image.
 Afterwards, the payment module forwards the transaction to the blockchain which checks via on-chain application logic if the transmitted transaction is valid.